|Uses||Rhythm, Lead, Crunch, Clean|

 Being that it was originally designed as such, it’s also a pretty good quality bass amp sim if you are looking for more of a vintage bass tone.
 It was the industry standard for bass amps in its day but has always been more popular for guitar.
 Several notable bass players have used the Bassman exclusively for years.

-Brainworx always put a lot of time into their graphics so I was safe in assuming the aesthetics would be top shelf.
-I wasn’t wrong.
-It was designed to look like it has some miles on it which is a cool move with amp sims modeled from vintage amps.
-The layout is the standard Brainworx layout that includes a face plate panel and a panel for all the interior features included like the cab loader, onboard filters and more.
+Brainworx always put a lot of time into their GUIs which for me is appreciated more for easy navigation than wow-factor.
+It was designed to look like it has some miles on it which is a cool move with amp sims modeled from vintage amps because let’s be honest, when do you ever see a mint condition amp from that era?
+The layout is the standard Brainworx layout that includes a face plate panel and a panel for all the interior features included like the cab loader, onboard HP/LP filters and more.

 The first tone I go for is a solid rock tone with some grit.
 I am aiming for a Foo Fighters type tone with a mid gain, punch and cut to it.
 I was also looking for a nice thick punk rock tone like you’d hear on Green Day or The Suicide Machines albums.
-The Bassman is widely thought of as the holy grail of punk tone though I am more of a Mesa guy in that way of thinking.
-The Bassdude captures that hard rock or punk wall of sound easily.
+The Bassman is widely thought of a one of the holy grail amps of punk tone though I am more of a Mesa or Marshall guy in that way of thinking.
+The Bassdude captures that classic rock or old school punk wall of sound easily.
 It’s one of the few amps that can be an army of one in a single guitarist band.
-I was able to get that tone in a flash with an Orange 412 impulse.
+I was able to get that kind of depth in my tone with a nice Orange 412 impulse.

 I used the Bassdude to create some really fantastic bass tones ranging from vintage to modern tones.
-I hit up my own selection of 410, 810 and 115 impulses plus the TSE BOD freeware bass plugin to create a monstrous wall of bass.
-This could be the only single amp plugin I have ever come across that delivers quality guitar and bass tones.
+Hit the bass impulse selection for some 410, 810 and 115 options plus a little drive or compression to create a monster wall of bass.
+Not many single-amp plugins deliver solid quality guitar and bass tones.

 UPS / DOWNS: